opiter09/LEGO-Battles-Map-Editor/README.md

 This is a WIP tool to edit the maps of the NDS video game LEGO Battles.
 This is heavily based upon the work of LiruJ's fan remake, which can be found at https://github.com/LiruJ/OpenLegoBattles.

-This tool makes use of jNDSTool.
-Per its GNU license, I must inform you that the source code for jNDSTool can be found at https://github.com/JackHack96/jNdstool.
+This tool makes use of NDSTool.
+Per its GNU license, I must inform you that the source code for NDSTool can be found at https://github.com/devkitPro/ndstool.

 This tool also makes use of NitroPaint.
 Although its BSD license does not require me to make its source code available, I will still tell you that it can be found at https://github.com/Garhoogin/NitroPaint.